ludsl/Industry_classifcation_tool/README.md

 You can use --rf to change the name of output file, --clusterNum to change the number of clusters, and --keywordsNum to change the number of keywords in each cluster.

 ### To calculate the location quotient:
-Copy the LDA output of IREC and WALMID (LDA/IREC_LDA_output.csv and LDA/WALMID_LDA_output.csv) into scr/LQ file archive by executing the following commands:
+Copy the LDA output of both IREC and WALMID (LDA/IREC_LDA_output.csv and LDA/WALMID_LDA_output.csv) into scr/LQ file archive by executing the following commands:

 ```
 cd src/LQ